 Further diagnostic work-up

 We told the patient to stop taking so-called “liver protectors” and undergo regular reexaminations.
-During the following seven months, there was still a persistent elevation of AST (Figure 1), with normal values for the other liver function tests.
-Because of the lack of symptoms and lack of evidence of underlying causes such as liver, muscle or cardiac disease, we suspected the diagnosis of the formation of macro-AST.
+During the following 7 mo, there was still a persistent elevation of AST (Figure 1), with normal values for the other liver function tests.
+Because of the lack of symptoms and lack of evidence of underlying causes such as liver, muscle, or cardiac disease, we suspected the diagnosis of macro-AST formation.

 Hence, we decided to confirm the presence of macro-AST in our hospital laboratory by measuring whether AST activity decreased in the sample after PEG precipitation.
 For the study, we requested a new sample from the patient and used two serum samples from other patients with elevated AST as controls.
-We carried out the precipitation with PEG following the previously described method[3,4].
+We conducted the precipitation with PEG following a previously described method[3,4].
 The activity of AST dropped sharply to 1.4 U/L after the process (Table 2).
-Two months later, the patient had a reexamination of her liver function, which showed that the AST was still abnormal.
+After 2 mo, the patient had a reexamination of her liver function, which showed that the AST was still abnormal.

 FINAL DIAGNOSIS